mjaracz/node.js-api-gateway/README.md

 > https://docs.mongodb.com/manual/

 <br>
-Worker is consumer / or simply a WORKER in other words for rabbitMQ
+Worker is consumer / or WORKER in other words for rabbitMQ
 <br> [ _pleas see rabbitmq docs for better understanding typical rabbit concept_ ].
 <br>
 This small service is responsible for loading date from queue and preparing to save in mongoDB, after all insert JSON date to cloud